sf-wolves-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 Edit this file to answer the following questions.
 Give examples.
 You may need to do a bit of research. :)

 1. Why is Hash.fetch useful?
+Hash.fetch returns the value for the given key.
+If a key can't be found and no arguments or default it given it will raise a KeyError.
+If a default or argument is provided it will be run when a value cannot be found.

 2. What is the disadvantage of single inheritance, and what's a possible solution to that problem?
+The disadvantage of single inheritance is that you can only have one superclass per class.

 3. Why are these classes initialized with an options hash?